Assisting Oregonians since 2006

-- Pregnancy, maternity, and newborn care (both before and after birth)
+- Pregnancy, maternity, and newborn care (both pre and postnatal)

-- Mental health and substance use disorder services, including behavioral health treatment (this includes counseling and psychotherapy)
+- Mental health and substance abuse disorder services, including behavioral health treatment (counseling and psychotherapy)

 - Prescription drugs

-- Rehabilitative and habilitative services and devices (services and devices to help people with injuries, disabilities, or chronic conditions gain or recover mental and physical skills)
+- Rehabilitative and habilitative services and devices (helping people with injuries, disabilities, chronic conditions, or recovering mental and physical skills)

 - Laboratory services

-- Preventive and wellness services and chronic disease management
+- Preventive and wellness services

-- Pediatric services, including oral and vision care (but adult dental and vision coverage aren’t essential health benefits)
+- Pediatric services, including dental and vision care

 Health Maintenance Organization (HMO)